Reserve Bank of India

 Contemporary Issues & Future Outlook

-Several key issues define RBI's current trajectory: (1) Inflation targeting effectiveness: CPI inflation has largely remained within the 2-6% band since MPC's formation, except during COVID supply shocks (October 2020) and post-Ukraine war food inflation.
-However, food inflation volatility (driven by supply factors beyond monetary policy control) remains a challenge — "core inflation" (ex-food, ex-fuel) has been well-contained at 3.5-4%.
-(2) Rupee internationalisation: RBI permitted rupee settlement for international trade in 2022 — Vostro accounts opened by banks in India for Russian, Sri Lankan, and other partner banks.
-However, adoption remains limited due to India's persistent trade deficit (surplus rupees would accumulate with trade partners).
-(3) Climate risk and green finance: RBI issued a discussion paper on climate-related financial risks in 2022.
-Plans to integrate climate risk into banking supervision — stress testing banks for transition risk and physical risk.
-Green deposits framework introduced (2023).
-(4) Cryptocurrency regulation: RBI has maintained a cautious stance — attempted to ban crypto in 2018 (overturned by Supreme Court in 2020).
-Government has imposed 30% tax on crypto income and 1% TDS on crypto transactions.
+Several issues define RBI's current trajectory.
+(1) Inflation targeting effectiveness: CPI inflation has largely stayed within the 2-6% band since MPC formation, except during COVID supply shocks (October 2020) and post-Ukraine war food inflation.
+Core inflation (ex-food, ex-fuel) has held at 3.5-4%, but food inflation volatility driven by supply factors beyond monetary policy control remains a challenge.
+(2) Rupee internationalisation: RBI permitted rupee settlement for international trade in 2022.
+Vostro accounts opened for Russian, Sri Lankan, and other partner banks.
+Adoption stays limited because India's persistent trade deficit would cause surplus rupees to accumulate with trade partners.
+(3) Climate risk and green finance: RBI issued a discussion paper on climate-related financial risks in 2022, plans to integrate climate risk into banking supervision through stress testing, and introduced the green deposits framework (2023).
+(4) Cryptocurrency regulation: RBI maintains a cautious stance.
+Its 2018 crypto ban was overturned by the Supreme Court in 2020.
+The Government imposed 30% tax on crypto income and 1% TDS.
 RBI promotes CBDC (e-Rupee) as the sovereign alternative.
-(5) AI and RegTech: RBI is exploring use of artificial intelligence for regulatory supervision — machine learning for fraud detection, RegTech for compliance monitoring.
-(6) Financial stability: RBI publishes a biannual Financial Stability Report (FSR) assessing systemic risks — stress test results for banks, NBFC interconnectedness, market risks.
-(7) Bank privatisation: Government has announced plans to privatise public sector banks but no timeline yet.
-RBI would play a key role in regulatory transition.
+(5) AI and RegTech: RBI explores AI for regulatory supervision — machine learning for fraud detection and RegTech for compliance monitoring.
+(6) Financial stability: RBI publishes the biannual Financial Stability Report (FSR) assessing systemic risks through bank stress tests, NBFC interconnectedness analysis, and market risk assessment.
+(7) Bank privatisation: The Government announced PSB privatisation plans but has set no timeline.
+RBI would play a key regulatory transition role.

 Relevant Exams

-RBI is the single most important topic for banking exams (IBPS PO/Clerk, SBI PO).
-Questions on repo rate, CRR, SLR, MPC composition, and RBI functions appear in nearly every exam.
+RBI dominates banking exams (IBPS PO/Clerk, SBI PO).
+Questions on repo rate, CRR, SLR, MPC composition, and RBI functions appear in nearly every paper.
 UPSC tests the regulatory framework, LAF corridor, inflation targeting, Section 7 autonomy, NBFC regulation, and CBDC.
-SSC exams ask about RBI headquarters, first governor, note issuance sections, and key dates.
-Current affairs questions on rate decisions, surplus transfer, and digital payments are common across all exams.
+SSC asks about RBI HQ, first governor, note issuance sections, and key dates.
+Current affairs questions on rate decisions, surplus transfers, and digital payments cut across all exams.